Black Eyed Peas: 2009–2011: The E.N.D, The Beginning and hiatus

 Their sixth studio album, The Beginning, was released on November 26, 2010, and received mixed reviews.
-The album's first single release was called "The Time (Dirty Bit)", and was revealed on October 20, 2010, through will.i.am's Twitter account.
-The music video was directed by Rich Lee, who had previously directed the video for "Imma Be Rocking That Body".
+The album's first single release was called "The Time (Dirty Bit)",.
+The music video was directed by Rich Lee.
 "Just Can't Get Enough", the second single from The Beginning was released on February 18, 2011.
-Its music video was released on March 16, 2011, and it was filmed in Tokyo, one week before the earthquake and the tsunami.
+Its music video was released on March 16, 2011, and it was filmed in Tokyo.
 The video was directed by Ben Mor.
 The group's third single was "Don't Stop the Party" and it was released on May 10, 2011.
-On the same day, a music video for the song was released on iTunes, along with the single.
 The video, which is directed by Ben Mor, features on stage and backstage footage of the group during The E.N.D.
-World Tour in 2009–10.
-The video premiered on Vevo on May 12, 2011.
+World Tour and premiered on Vevo on May 12, 2011.
 On May 22, the group appeared on the 2011 Billboard Music Awards and won one of their four nominations, for "Top Duo/Group".

 On February 6, 2011, the Black Eyed Peas headlined the Super Bowl XLV halftime show.
-The Black Eyed Peas were the second artist to have performed in both the Super Bowl and Grey Cup halftime shows, and are one of only three artists to have ever done so as of February 2017.
-Shania Twain did it before them (performing in the 2002 Grey Cup and 2003 Super Bowl halftime shows) and Lenny Kravitz did it after them (performing in the 2007 Grey Cup and 2014 Super Bowl halftime shows).

-On July 6, 2011, during a concert at Alton Towers in Staffordshire, the Black Eyed Peas announced they are taking an indefinite hiatus following the completion of their current tour. will.i.am later confirmed the news on Twitter, adding that the break does not mean they will "stop creating".
-On November 23, 2011, the group made their last performance for The Beginning Tour in Miami with opening acts including Cee Lo Green and Queen Latifah.
+On April 2, 2011, the group appeared on the 24th Annual Nickelodeon Kids' Choice Awards.
+On July 6, 2011, during a concert at Alton Towers in Staffordshire, the Black Eyed Peas announced they would take an indefinite hiatus following the completion of their tour.
+On November 23, 2011, the group made their last performance for The Beginning Tour in Miami.